klovens/juxtapose/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-In order to run Juxtapose, two JSON files are required containing the desired parameters for (1) creating an anchored network using a set of genes and making walks through this network and (2) running an embedding method to obtain pairwise local distances between genes as well as a global similarity between networks, results and visualizations from biclustering local pairwise distances.
+In order to run Juxtapose, two JSON files are required containing the desired parameters for (1) creating an anchored network using a set of genes and making walks through this network and (2) running an embedding method to obtain pairwise local distances between genes as well as a global similarity between networks, and results including visualizations from biclustering local pairwise distances.

 Let us take an example of embedding a simple line network.
 [![Product Name Screen Shot][product-screenshot]](https://example.com)